 - the author and their credentials?

 - the links to other websites or resources

 Being able to properly decipher URLs is an important skill in doing research online.
 Let’s take a look at what makes up an address:

 (Click on each part of the address for more information…)

 Social Networking WebsitesSocial networking sites like Facebook, Twitter, and Pinterest connect users to other users and are a great way for information and ideas to spread and be shared.
 They are also infamous for spreading false information or information that is taken out of context.

 News & News Aggregate WebsitesWebsites like The Huffington Post, Metafilter, Buzzfeed or The Daily Beast are often used to post news stories from many different news organizations and to foster conversations with users who subscribe or log into those websites.
 Some also generate original news content.
-You Can learn more about identifying Fake News so you can identify fact from fiction.
+Learn more about identifying Fake News so you can identify fact from fiction.

 Topic-starter (encyclopedia-like) WebsitesInformation from sources like ThoughtCo.com or Wikipedia is very appealing because it is broken down and organized in topics that are easy to read and navigate.
 These aren’t bad websites to use as you are first understanding a topic, but they are only intended to get you to the next level of research, not to be used as information sources.
 These are often called reference sources because they refer you to information that will direct your research further.
 You can learn more about Working with Wikipedia and using it as part of the research process.